18F/methods/pages/visual-preference-testing.md

 5. Publish the results to the complete product team and decide which direction will guide future design efforts.

 ## Applied in government research
 No PRA implications.
 The PRA explicitly exempts direct observation and non-standardized conversation, 5 CFR 1320.5.(h)3.
-See the methods for Recruiting and Privacy for more tips on taking input from the public.
+See the methods for Recruiting and Privacy for more tips on taking input from members of the public.

 ## Additional resources